vaclavsvejcar/svejcar-dev/content/drafts/2019-11-12-troubles-with-future.md

 } yield a + b + c
 ```

-This works beacuse of the _eager evaluation_ nature of Future.
+This works beacuse of the _eager evaluation_ nature of `Future`.
 The computation of values for fields `futureA`, `futureB` and `futureC` starts independently before the `for` block is performed.
 The problem here is that the code behaves differently based on how it's structured and code author must be aware of this.
-If Future was _lazily evaluated_, both examples would behave the same.
+If `Future` was _lazily evaluated_, both examples would behave the same.

 # Monix Task to the rescue
-Monix is popular Scala library, providing various tools for composing asynchronous programs.
-One of the data type provided by this library is Task, representing (possibly) asynchronous computation.
-Here is the overview of key architecture differences between Task and Future:
+[Monix][web:monix] is popular _Scala_ library, providing various tools for composing asynchronous programs.
+One of the data type provided by this library is [Task], representing (possibly) asynchronous computation.
+Here is the overview of key architecture differences between `Task` and `Future`:

 |            | evaluation | memoization               |
 |------------|------------|---------------------------|
 | __Future__ | _eager_    | _yes (forced)_            |
 | __Task__   | _lazy_     | _no (but can be enabled)_ |

-Using Task is very similar to using Future.
-Main difference is that instead of ExecutionContext, you need the Scheduler (which is basically just wrapper around it), but you need it only at point when you need to actually evaluate the Task:
+Using `Task` is very similar to using `Future`.
+Main difference is that instead of `ExecutionContext`, you need the [Scheduler][scaladoc:Scheduler] (which is basically just wrapper around it), but you need it only at point when you need to actually evaluate the Task:

 ```scala
 import monix.eval.Task